marelhott/imagegenius/replit.md

 AI Image Forge is a modern web application for AI-powered image-to-image generation.
 The application provides a professional interface inspired by RunwayML and Figma, allowing users to upload images and generate new variations using AI models with customizable settings.

-**Recent Update (Jan 2025)**: Added complete FastAPI backend for real AI image generation with RunPod integration, replacing the mock Express server.
+**Recent Update (Jan 2025)**: Updated to use DreamLook API for cloud-based AI image generation, eliminating need for local GPU models and complex dependencies.

 ## User Preferences